subodhbhartismiley/log_classifier_hybrid_model/README.md

 1. **Regular Expression (Regex)**:
    - Handles the most simplified and predictable patterns.
    - Useful for patterns that are easily captured using predefined rules.
+(Rule based AI)

 2. **Sentence Transformer + Logistic Regression**:
    - Manages complex patterns when there is sufficient training data.